Springerdoodles are well suited to be therapy dogs and emotional support animals.

 |Height (Female):||Variable, but up to 22” tall|

 |Weight (Female):||Variable, but up to 55 pounds|

-Springerdoodles are highly intelligent.
-They seldom display overtly aggressive behavior.
-Sproodles thrive on mental and physical stimulation, and this trait makes them easy to train.
+Springerdoodles are highly intelligent and very rarely display overtly aggressive behavior.
+Sproodles are easy to train and thrive on mental and physical stimulation.
 They are likely to learn new tricks far more quickly than many other breeds, particularly if you use positive reinforcement because they bask in the praise of their owners.
-They’re a natural at agility and other canine sports.
-They’re also well suited to be therapy dogs and emotional support animals.
+The breed is a natural at agility and other canine sports.
+These dogs are also well suited to be therapy dogs and emotional support animals.

 How to Take Care of A Springerdoodle

 Springerdoodles are not a one-size-fits-all kind of dog.
 Every sproodle puppy is unique, so owners need to pay close attention to get a handle on their pet’s specific needs.
-In general, though, these dogs are characterized by energy, intelligence, and a need to stay emotionally close to his or her humans.
+In general, though, these dogs are characterized by energy, intelligence, and a need to stay emotionally close to their humans.

 Springerdoodle pups should be fed specially formulated puppy food three or four times a day.
 A pup younger than a year old should be fed about 1 cup of food a day.
 By a year old, your sproodle puppy will be ready for adult food.